-Mechanism/ Target Product Preclinical Phase 1 Phase 2 Phase 3 Anticipated Milestones

-Unmodified INTELLIGI ENT INKT Cells

-Hematologic Malignancies AGENT-797 Phase 1 Readout in Q4 '21

-COVID-19-Related Pneumonia AGENT-/9/ Phase 1 Readout in Q4 '21

-NSCLC, HNSCC, HCC AGENT-797 + PD-1/CTLA-4 IND Filing H1 '21
+Mechanism/ Target Product Preclinical Phase 1 Phase 2 Phase 3 Anticipated Milestones Unmodified INTELLIG SENT INKT Cells Hematologic Malignancies AGENT-797 Phase 1 Readout in Q4 '21 COVID-19-Related Pneumonia AGENT-797 Phase 1 Readout in Q4 '21 NSCLC, HNSCC, HCC AGENT-797 + PD-1/CTLA-4 IND Filing H1 '21

-Targeted INTELLIGEN T INKT Cells

-Multiple Undisclosed CARs - Solid Tumors

-Undisclosed Bispecific iNKT Cell Engager

-PTT TCRs

 Our most advanced product candidate is AGENT-797, an allogeneic unmodified INTELLIGENT iNKT cell therapy derived from healthy donors.
-In January 2021, we intend to commence a Phase 1 clinical trial of AGENT-797 for hematologic malignancies, including multiple myeloma and B cell lymphoma.
+We intend to commence a Phase 1 clinical trial of AGENT-797 for hematologic malignancies, including multiple myeloma and B cell lymphoma, in the second quarter of 2021.
 We selected multiple myeloma (which also expresses CD1d, a key TCR ligand for iNKT cells) and other B cell malignancies as the initial cancer indications for the Phase 1 clinical trial for AGENT-797 because iNKT cells effectively home to the bone marrow, and we believe marrow-invading hematologic malignancies represent promising tumor indications.
-We also believe that our INTELLIGENT iNKT cells have the potential to persist and function in the absence of lymphodepletion.
+We also believe that our INTELLIGENT iNKT cells have the potential to persist and function in the absence of lymphodepletion, which is a chemotherapy regimen that aims to reduce a patient's immune response to the cell therapy treatment and make room for new cells.
 An allogeneic cell therapy that does not require prior lymphodepletion would have the potential to significantly lower the treatment burden for patients and prevent further deterioration of their immune systems.
 We believe that our proven ability to purify and expand the iNKT cells in AGENT-797 offers the opportunity to treat more than 100 patients per batch.
 We currently expect to report data from this Phase 1 clinical trial in the fourth quarter of 2021.